General Nuclear Medicine

-You may wear a gown during the exam or be allowed to wear your own clothing.
+You may wear a gown, or the technologist may allow you to wear your own clothing during the exam.

-Women should always tell their doctor and technologist if there is any possibility that they are pregnant or they are breastfeeding.
-See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and breastfeeding related to nuclear medicine imaging.
+Women should always tell their doctor and technologist if they are pregnant or breastfeeding.
+See the Radiation Safety page for more information about pregnancy and breastfeeding related to nuclear medicine imaging.

-Tell the doctor and the technologist performing your exam about any medications you are taking, including vitamins and herbal supplements.
-List any allergies, recent illnesses and other medical conditions.
+Tell the doctor and your exam technologist about any medications you are taking, including vitamins and herbal supplements.
+List any allergies, recent illnesses, and other medical conditions.

-Leave jewelry and other metallic accessories at home or remove them prior to the exam.
-Such objects may interfere with the procedure.
+Leave jewelry and accessories at home or remove them prior to the exam.
+These objects may interfere with the procedure.

 In some instances, certain medications or procedures may interfere with the examination ordered.
 See the Radioactive Iodine (I-131) Therapy page for instructions on how to prepare for the procedure.